 Thanks to Swedish Death Metal (by Daniel Ekeroth--HIGHLY recommended for the wealth of information, just FYI), which loosely prefaces the history of Swedish death metal with relevant thrash bands, I'm digging into a few obscure acts.
 But let's be realistic here: Sweden's metal scene didn't effectively take off until the early nineties.
 Thrash metal groups like Hatred were scattered here and there--typically influenced by American and other European bands--but never in great quantity.
 On behalf of reports from youngsters of the period, it was not "cool" to be a metalhead in Sweden.
 A shame really.
 All that talent lost.

-Luckily for us, we have remnants of highly creative, energetic bands in the form of numerous demos and EPs.
-I haven't come close to scratching the surface of Sweden's mini thrash scene, but I've given Damien and Mefisto's discographies a run through or two, as well as one of Hatred's demos.
+Luckily for us, we have remnants of these highly-creative bands in the form of numerous demos and EPs.
+I haven't come close to scratching the surface of Sweden's mini-thrash scene, but I've given Damien and Mefisto's discographies a run through or two, as well as one of Hatred's demos.
 First listens of all three leave me impressed because, despite what elitists will say, they're entirely comparable to what was going on in the United States, Germany, and other European countries.

 1986 - Onslaught without Mercy (Demo)

 1988 - Chapter II (Demo)